gluon-framework/gluon/README.md

 # Gluon
-Minimal library and self-contained ecosystem for making "desktop apps" from websites easily using Chromium and NodeJS.
+Minimal library and integrated ecosystem for making "desktop apps" from websites easily using Chromium and NodeJS.
 Uses system installed Chromium and NodeJS, with optional bundling (soon). ***VERY*** early and probably never finished/production ready. *Not* an Electron alternative, mostly.

 <br>